miriamkw/GluPredKit/README.md

     - tcn: [TCN](https://github.com/locuslab/TCN/tree/master).
     - uva_padova: A physiological model based on the UvA/Padova simulator, with Markov Chain Monte Carlo (MCMC) parameter estimation ([py_replay_bg](https://github.com/gcappon/py_replay_bg?tab=readme-ov-file)), and particle filter for prediction ([phy-predict](https://github.com/checoisback/phy-predict)).
 This model requires CGM, carbohydrates, bolus and basal as features.
     - zero_order: A naive model assuming that the value of the series will remain constant and equal to the last observed value (used for benchmark).
-- `config-file-name`: Name of the configuration to train the model (without .json).
-The file name must exist in `data/configurations/`.
+- `--model-path`: The path to a custom model.
+Either a model or a model path must be given, but not both.
 - `--epochs` (optional): The number of epochs used for training deep learning models (bLSTM, LSTM, MTL, STL and TCN).
 - `--n-cross-val-samples` (optional): Number of samples to use in tuning therapy settings for the Loop model
 - `--n-steps` (optional): The number of steps that will be used for identification in the UvA/Padova model.
 It should be at least 100k.
 - `--training-samples-per-subject` (optional): The number of training samples that will be included for identification in the UvA/Padova model.
+Default is 4320, corresponding to two weeks of data.
+- `--model-name` (optional): Name the stored model.
+This impacts the file name that the model will be stored in.
+- `--max-samples` (optional): The number of training samples that will be included for identification in the UvA/Padova model.
 Default is 4320, corresponding to two weeks of data.

 #### Examples
 ```